 You may have heard that kittens get a “kitten pass” when introduced to other cats.
 Is that true?
-Yes and no – it depends on the personalities and past experiences of the cats and the kittens!
-Yes it is true that many times adult cats who might have had bad experiences or seem not to get along well with other adult cats they’ve met will be less upset when they first meet a kitten.
-Here are some reasons why based on my personal experience introducing foster kittens to adult foster cats (click here for our cat intro how-to), and also helping dozens of adopters introduce both new kittens and cats:
+Yes and no – it depends on their personalities and experiences.
+It’s true that some adult cats who do not get along with other adult cats will be less upset when they first meet a kitten.
+Here are some reasons why:

 - Size.
 Kittens or cats that are smaller than the resident adult cat are perceived as less of a threat, even when they hiss or growl.